gcruzgar/UKsurvey/README.md

 ![Household Composition](img/composition.png)
 **Figure 7.** Percentage distribution of household composition. r-squared = 0.931.

-Although the number of households is large (order 10,000s for survey and 10,000,000s for census), the coefficients of determination shown are based on the number of categories, which is quite small, so the values might be inflated.
+Although the number of households is large (order 10,000s for survey and 10,000,000s for census), the coefficients of determination shown are based on the number of categories, which is quite small, so the r-scores might be inflated.

 ## Household Microsynthesis